JOJ0/discodos/sphinx/source/INSTALLATION.md

 ### Linux

 Most Linux distributions come with a compatible Python3 version in there package repositories already.
-Please refer to the [contribution manual](CONTRIBUTION.md#macoslinux---install-as-a-Python-package) on how to install the DiscoDOS Python package.
+Please refer to the [contribution manual](CONTRIBUTION.md#macos-or-linux---install-system-wide) on how to install the DiscoDOS Python package.

-If you use Debian GNU/Linux or any distribution that is based on it: DiscoDOS is on its way into Debian unstable and will be available there in a couple of weeks.
-If all goes well it will be in the upcoming Ubuntu release as well and thus find its way into Ubuntu Studio, Linux Mint and other Ubuntu-based distros.
-Until `apt install discodos` is possible, please be patient or even better: Install DiscoDOS as a Python package, following above link.
+If you use Debian GNU/Linux or any distribution that is based on it: DiscoDOS v1.0_rc2 is available in Debian unstable.
+It is also available in the current Ubuntu release as well as in Ubuntu Studio, Linux Mint and other Ubuntu-based distros.
+Just `apt install discodos` and you are good to go.
+If you'd like to use the latest version of DiscoDOS please be patient or even better: Install DiscoDOS as a Python package.
+Learn how by following above link to the contribution manual.

 ## Configure Discogs API access